MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 If your subscription doesn't have the capacity to configure your pool with desired Azure VM SKU and maximum agents count, pool creation fails with an error similar to the following message:

 `Cores needed to complete this request is 8, which exceeds the current limit of 0 for SKU family standardDDSv4Family in region eastus.
-Please choose a different region if possible, or request additional quota at https://portal.azure.com/#view/Microsoft_Azure_Support/NewSupportRequestV3Blade/issueType/quota/subscriptionId/subscription id placeholder/topicId/3eadc5d3-b59a-3658-d8c6-9c729ba35b97`.
+Please choose a different region if possible, or request additional quota at https://portal.azure.com/#view/Microsoft_Azure_Support/NewSupportRequestV3Blade/issueType/quota/subscriptionId/subscription_id_placeholder/topicId/3eadc5d3-b59a-3658-d8c6-9c729ba35b97`.

 1. Go to the link to start a **New support request** to request a quota increase.
 Choose **Next**.